Ann Bannon on WNYC's Spinning On Air

 Audio & Video

-(You’ll need the free Flash Player and RealPlayer to play these files.)
+(You’ll need the free Flash Player and RealPlayer to play some of these files.)

 Interview with Ann Bannon by Terry Gross, on Fresh Air, National Public Radio.
 Original broadcast, December 8, 1999; rebroadcast August 28, 2003.
 Listen on www.npr.org.
 (This interview has also been published as “You Will Not Find the Word ‘Lesbian’” in All I Did Was Ask: Conversations with Writers, Actors, Musicians, and Artists by Terry Gross.
 Hyperion Press, New York, NY; August 2004.)